Phenomenology of axion-like particles with universal fermion couplings -- revisited: Model details

-The couplings $c_{G}, c_{W}, c_{B}$ entering the Lagrangian in eq.~\eqref{eq:model-gauge} are scale-invariant at least up to the second order in the loop expansion.
-Therefore, they will only be generated from the initial Lagrangian in eq.~\eqref{eq:model-fermions} by integrating out heavy quarks.
-This is not the case for the fermion couplings from eq.~\eqref{eq:model-fermions}, which may evolve due to electroweak and strong interaction loops.
+The couplings $C_{G}, C_{W}, C_{B}$ entering the Lagrangian in eq.~\eqref{eq:model-gauge} are invariant under the RG evolution at least up to the second order in the loop expansion.
+Therefore, they will only be generated from the initial Lagrangian in eq.~\eqref{eq:model-fermions} through threshold corrections when integrating out heavy quarks.
+This is not the case for the fermion couplings from eq.~\eqref{eq:model-fermions}, which may also evolve due to electroweak and strong interaction loops.
 To study the dynamics of these couplings, we solve the RG equations from Ref.~\cite{Bauer:2020jbp}.
-The behavior of the couplings $c_{i}, i = u,d,s,\ell$ to various SM fermions at the scale $\mu = 2\text{ GeV}$ as a function of $\Lambda$, assuming the universal coupling $c_{i}(\Lambda) = 1$, is shown in Fig.~\ref{fig:RG-flow} (left panel).
+As for the couplings to heavy quarks $q = c,b,t$, we define that they do not run below the scale $\mu = m_{q}$ as the corresponding degrees of freedom are integrated out; in particular, $c_{t}(\mu<\mu_{w}) = c_{t}(\mu_{w})$.
+In Fig.~\ref{fig:RG-flow} (left panel), we show the value of the running couplings $c_{i}(\mu)$ from eq.~\eqref{eq:model-fermions} to various SM fermions at the scale $\mu = 2\text{ GeV}$ as a function of $\Lambda$.